Deploy Secure Mesh Site v2 in AWS (ClickOps)

 -

 Save the value locally.
-This token will be used later.
+This token is used later.
 The token value is hidden for security purposes.

 Figure: Copy Node Token